Campus Safety

 • any rights to confidential or anonymous

-testing for sexually transmitted diseases, human immunodeficiency virus and/or pregnancy.
+testing for sexually transmitted diseases, human immunodeficiency virus, and/or pregnancy.

 • any rights that may be provided by law to compel and disclose the results of